Rachid Rokki

-Rachid Rokki (رشيد روكي) (born 8 November 1974) is a former Moroccan footballer.
+Rachid Rokki (رشيد روكي) (born 8 November 1974) is a Moroccan former footballer.

 Career

 During his career he played for clubs such as Spanish side Sevilla and Albacete Balompié.
 His position was striker.
-During the Season 1997-1998, Rokki was the top scorer of his team SCCM de Mohammedia.
+During the Season 1997–1998, Rokki was the top scorer of his team SCCM de Mohammedia.
 His performances drew attention on a national scale, which earned him a place in the national squad.

 International

 He was in the Moroccan squad for the 98 World Cup.